waterstopper/waterstopper.github.io/docs/BasicTypes.md

-# Basic types
+# Types

-There are three value types and two reference types.
+There are three value types and three reference types.

 ## Value types